ValeriiaMarynchenko/crowd-funding-site/README.md

-## A Crowd Funding Website
+## Crowdfunding Platform
 #### Purpose
-Allow users to post request for fonationd and give donations to other users , all request are moderated by admin
+The platform facilitates users to post funding requests and contribute donations to other users.
+All requests undergo moderation by administrators.

 #### Scope
-this is a website Project developed as part of Web Engneering Subject project. the Application has two types of users
+This project is developed as part of a Web Engineering subject.
+The application caters to two user roles:

 - Admin
-  moniters all the request posted by users accept request reject request delete users
+  Monitor and manage all user requests.
+  Approve or reject funding requests.
+  Manage user accounts.

 - Users
-  Sign up and Login
+  Sign up and login securely.
-  post funding request
+  Submit funding requests.
-  give donation to people
-  post comments
+  Contribute donations.
+  Engage through comments.
-  search
+  Utilize search functionality.
-  and many other features
+  Access various other features.

 #### Tools And Technogies used
 - PHP backed
 - bootstrap responsive design framework
+- MySQL
 - HTML
 - CSS
 - JavaScript